 Detailed League Outline

-- If faxing or mailing a team registration, the manager will receive a confirmation email.
+- If faxing or mailing team documents, the manager will receive a confirmation email.
 If no email is received, we did not receive your registration.
 Please do not fax after 5:00pm or on Saturday/Sunday.

 - Payment methods accepted: Check, Cash or Credit Card - Visa, MasterCard, or Discover.